DrPaulBrewer/decorated-google-drive/README.md

 upload2 uses a resumable upload.

-A [media upload](https://developers.google.com/drive/v3/web/manage-uploads) using `drive.files.create` directly from the unextended drive googleapi might be quicker for short files up to 5MB.
+A [media upload](https://developers.google.com/drive/v3/web/manage-uploads) using `drive.files.create` directly from the unextended drive googleapi might be quicker for short files up to a few MB.

 `drive.files.create` media upload (not shown above) requires having the `folder.Id` of the `parent` folder for the new file, here it is simply `appDataFolder`.
 Also setting `spaces` to `appDataFolder` is required.